KokoRobinn/SpeakerList/README.md

 ## Hotkeys

-This applications feature hotkeys as opposed to UI elements for most actions.
-The hotkeys are as follows
+This application features hotkeys as opposed to UI elements for most actions.
+The hotkeys are as follows.

 * **\+** : Add a new topic to the stack.